Part II of the options series – FAQs on ESOP for Employers, focuses on common questions employers have on stock options.

-2. What should the size of the pool be?
-How do you determine the number of Options to Grant?
+2. What should be the size of the stock option pool?
+How should one determine the number of options to grant?

-Many factors go into determining the number of Options to grant.
-These include the seniority of the employee.
+Many factors go into determining the number of options to grant.
+These include the seniority, experience, performance of employees etc.

 4. Is there any other way of rewarding the employees without actually allotting shares to them?

-5. What are the different models that I can consider for making grants?
+5. What are the different models that should be considered for making grants?
 What is the difference between each model?

 Grants are made under various structures.
 The commonly used structures in India are: